efinauri/languria/README.md

     "are"
     "you"
 }
-"{phrase} {rps}" == "you rock"  // strings accept tokens between curly brackets by default.
+"{phrase} {rps}" == "you rock"  // strings accept by default tokens between curly brackets.
 ```

 ## VARIABLES

 A variable is a literal that is holding a value.

 ```
-x = 1  // variables cannot be declared without being initialized.
+x = 1  // variables can only come into existence when they are assigned a value.
 1 == (x = 1)  // an assigment expression returns the assigned value.
 x => 2  // equivalent to x = max(x, 2)
 x =< 1  // equivalent to x = min(x, 1)
 // other assign operators: =*, =/, =%, =^
 ```

 ## PRINT

-You can print an expression by placing an `$` before it.
+You can print the value produced by an expression by prepending `$` to it.
 The `$expr` expression evaluates to `expr`.

 ```
 $"Hello, world!"
 $x = 1 + 2 // an assignment is an expression that evaluates to the assigned value, so it can be printed. y = 2 * $(3 + 4)  // you can also print a subexpression in the middle of a bigger expression.
 ```

 Multiple `$` on the same line are printed separated by a comma, in the order in which the program executes.
 This is, in some cases, not intuitive.

 In the example below, we can rest assured that the assignment is the last thing to be evaluated, so the last thing fed to STDIN will be 25.
 However, there's no good reason to expect that this whole line will print "9 16 25" as opposed to "16 9 25".

 ```
 $math = $(3 * 3) + $(4 * 4)
 ```

 To remedy this, you can also tag any of your print statements as such.

 ```
 $math = $<a>(3 * 3) + $<b>(4 * 4)  // prints "a: 9 b: 16 25"
 ```

 `$$` prints the current location of the line.
-Note that everything is a value, including `$$`!
+Note that `$$` is an expression!

 ```
 $$ $3  // [test.lgr:4] 3
 $$ * 2  // not only this prints [REPL:1], but it also evaluates to [REPL:1][REPL:1]